jkchuynh829/prize-picks-pokedex/README.md

 # Not completed

-- [ ] I chose not to include listing each pokemon's `moves` since the list of learnable moves are quite large
+- [ ] Displaying `moves`.
+I chose not to include listing each pokemon's `moves` since the list of learnable moves are quite large
-- [ ] No tests were written due to time contraint
+- [ ] Automated testing.
+I definitely needed more time to include tests!
+- [ ] Typescript definitions.
+Given more time, I would have defined the types more exhaustively

 # Concurrency considerations